AntoineRondelet/uxss-vulnerabilities-research/README.md

 - Impossible to reproduce: https://www.brokenbrowser.com/sop-bypass-uxss-stealing-credentials-pretty-fast/ :x:

+- See whether we could include the `about:passwords` into the `about:blank` page and try to execute malicious javascript that could retrieve the victim's data.
+I don't know whether it's possible or not.
+I tried to include `about:passwords` into a frame on the `about:blank` page, and it didn't work.
+Then I tried to clobber the `location` variable to prevent any frame busting from `about:passwords`.
+But this didn't work either.
+In order to clobber the `location` variable, I did `var location = 'test'`, but it changes the location of the document (looks like `location` is a singleton).
+Moreover, I tried to do `window.__defineSetter("location", function(){})` but it didn't work either (error message saying thta I couldn't redefine `location`).
+I don't know whether focusing on these `"about:"` URI could be a good idea or not, but since they have no domain and the same protocol, we migth manage to do something. **--> TODO some more research needed**

 ### Bonus : If no vulnerabilities found, inject a vulnerable plugin and proceed to UXSS attack.
 (Usable in the real world through phishing)